amlfr/fcc_projects/README.md

 Front-end libraries:

-  -Scss/Bootstrap contains the html/CSS projects upgraded with bootstrap and using scss:
+  -Scss/Bootstrap contains the html/CSS projects reworked with bootstrap and scss:

         -Tribute page has a carousel of pictures.